-Gettysburg College, located on unceded Indigenous land including the traditional homelands of the Susquehannock/Conestoga, Seneca and the Haudenosaunee Confederacy, Leni Lenape, and Shawnee Nations, and the connections Indigenous Peoples have to this land continue today.
+Gettysburg College, is on the traditional homelands of the Susquehannock/Conestoga.
+Members of the Seneca and the Haudenosaunee Confederacy, Lenape, and Shawnee Nations, and others also traversed and traded on these lands.
+The connections Indigenous Peoples have to this land continue today.

 PhD in Science and Technical Communication, 2008.
 University of Minnesota-Twin Cities.